01 of 13

-You can take part of this self-guided walking tour of the Marais to see some of the area's most important and stunning places over the course of the afternoon; or focus on boutique shopping along Rue des Rosiers and Rue des Francs-Bourgeois: this is one of the city's most coveted shopping districts.
+You can take part of a self-guided walking tour of the Marais to see some of the area's most important and stunning places over the course of the afternoon, or focus on boutique shopping along Rue des Rosiers and Rue des Francs-Bourgeois: This is one of the city's most coveted shopping districts.
 There are plenty of cafes in the area to stop for a break; if it's sunny out, sitting in the grass on the Place des Vosges is always pleasant.

 Next Up: Get a Quick Impression of The Bastille

 From Place des Vosges (your last stop in the Marais), you can take a quick jaunt by foot (10 minutes) up to the Place de la Bastille, where the French Revolution got started (the prison that burned down is no longer there, but the "Colonne de Juillet" stands triumphantly at the center of the immense square.
 The ultra-modern Opera Bastille looms with slightly cold elegance at the northeast end of the square.

 If you lack the energy to see the Bastille, simply walk to Metro St-Paul with the aid of your map or GPS, and get on Line 1, headed for the Champs-Elysées (direction: La Defense).Continue to 9 of 13 below.